Icinga/icinga2/doc/10-icinga-template-library.md

 interfacetable_alias                | **Optional.** Add the alias information for each interface in the interface table.
 Defaults to false. interfacetable_accessmethod         | **Optional.** Access method for a shortcut to the host in the HTML page.
 Format is : <method>[:<target>] Where method can be: ssh, telnet, http or https. interfacetable_htmltablelinktarget  | **Optional.** Specifies the windows or the frame where the [details] link will load the generated html page.
-Possible values are: "_blank", "_self" (default), "_parent", "_top", or a frame name. interfacetable_delta                | **Optional.** Set the delta used for interface throuput calculation in seconds. interfacetable_ifs                  | **Optional.** Input field separator.
+Possible values are: "_blank", "_self" (default), "_parent", "_top", or a frame name. interfacetable_delta                | **Optional.** Set the delta used for interface throughput calculation in seconds. interfacetable_ifs                  | **Optional.** Input field separator.
 Defaults to ",". interfacetable_cache                | **Optional.** Define the retention time of the cached data in seconds. interfacetable_noifloadgradient     | **Optional.** Disable color gradient from green over yellow to red for the load percentage.
 Defaults to false.